tact-lang/tact/SECURITY.md

 ## Out of scope

-Only the targets listed under in-scope are part of the Security Policy and its related Bug Bounty program.
-This means that, for example, our infrastructure, such as webpages, is not part of the bounty scope.
+Only the targets listed under in-scope are part of the security policy.
+This means that, for example, our infrastructure, such as webpages, is not part of the scope.

-Please note that Tact does not hold security guarantees regarding the compilation of untrusted input, and we do not issue rewards for compiler crashes on maliciously generated data.
+Please note that Tact does not hold security guarantees regarding the compilation of untrusted input, and we do not consider compiler crashes on maliciously generated data as security issues.

 This policy does _not_ cover third-party tools, libraries, or smart contracts written by individual developers or companies using Tact.